Circular Economy

 The project’s implementation and results contribute to promoting sustainability while demonstrating OR’s strong commitment to conducting business responsibly, as well as, integrating environmental stewardship in collaboration with Café Amazon’s customer.

-8. The lubricant business has established guidelines for purchasing environmentally friendly packaging.
+Moreover, the lubricant business has established guidelines for purchasing environmentally friendly packaging.
 The proportion of recycled materials used for the middle layer of an 18-liter lubricant packaging is determined by not less than 30% without affecting the quality of the packaging.

-The "Pun Suk Oil" project
+1. “Pun Suk Oil” project

 Product waste management